 ‘Partisan bias in message selection: media gatekeeping of party press releases’ (Political Communication)

 ‘Who gets into the papers?
-Media attention to party communication in election campaigns’ (forthcoming in British Journal of Political Science)
+Media attention to party communication in election campaigns’ (British Journal of Political Science)

-‘Fighting for attention: Media coverage of negative campaign messages’ (forthcoming in Party Politics)
+‘Fighting for attention: Media coverage of negative campaign messages’ (Party Politics)

 The left-right dimension is widely used by voters and parties as a ‘super-issue’ with flexible, varying meaning.
 In this research, we argue that policy positions on this 'super-issue' are related to 1) positions on sub-dimensions such as the economy and cultural issues and 2) the emphasis that political actors devote to these sub-dimensions.